How the Venom Spinoff Could Change the Spider-Man Universe

 He first appeared onscreen in Spider-Man 3.

-Remember when Tobey Maguire basically became singing, dancing, emo Spider-Man in Spider-Man 3 with those awful side-swept bangs?
+Remember when Tobey Maguire went emo with those awful side-swept bangs in Spider-Man 3?
 That was because of the black goo.
-Like in the comics, it attaches first to Spider-Man, then to Brock (Topher Grace) and becomes Venom.
-There were so many villains in that much-maligned movie—Spidey was fighting Sandman, New Goblin, Venom and, well, himself—that it became a muddled mess, and fans weren't exactly clamoring to revisit that sludge that made the Spider-Man movies into a bad musical.
+Like in the comics, it attaches first to Spider-Man, then to Turner (Topher Grace) and becomes Venom.
+There were so many villains in that much-maligned movie—Spidey was fighting Sandman, New Goblin, Venom and, well, himself—that it became a muddled mess, and fans weren't exactly clamoring to revisit the sludge that turned the Spider-Man movies into a bad musical.

 Sony has been trying to make a Venom movie for a long time.

-Sony ifrst announced plans for a Venom spinoff after Maguire's last outing Spider-Man, and again during the Andrew Garfield era.
+Sony first announced plans for a Venom spinoff after Maguire's last outing Spider-Man and again during the Andrew Garfield era.
 Both attempts stalled.
-Now we're getting a third Spider-Man reboot, this time with actor Tom Holland, so it's probably inevitable that Venom is getting resurrected.
+Now we're getting a third Spider-Man reboot, this time with actor Tom Holland, so it's inevitable that Venom is getting another shot.
 Scott Rosenberg (Jumanji) and Jeff Pinkner (who is adapting Stephen King’s The Dark Tower) are writing the new script.

-The news may affect Spider-Man's future.
+The news may affect future Spider-Man's films.

 Sony keeps rebooting Spider-Man to keep the rights to the character, so Holland is the third actor to play Spidey in a little over a decade.

 However, Sony hopes this summer's Spider-Man movie will be more successful than the lower-grossing Andrew Garfield ones because this time the studio is joining forces with Disney and Marvel to fold Spider-Man into the Marvel Cinematic Universe.
-Holland appeared in last year's Captain America: Civil War fighting alongside Iron Man, Black Widow and the other Avengers, and Robert Downey Jr. will be showing up as Iron Man in the Holland's standalone flick.
+Holland appeared in last year's Captain America: Civil War fighting alongside Iron Man, Black Widow and the other Avengers, and Robert Downey Jr. will be showing up as Iron Man in Holland's standalone flick.

-Sony said last year their Venom plans are totally separate from the Marvel Cinematic Universe.
-It's unclear whether the Venom film will exist in a separate, parallel universe from the Marvel films or whether it will have to wrangle with the events in Spider-Man: Homecoming or the Infinity Wars saga that will involve all the Marvel heroes, including Spidey.
+Sony said last year its Venom plans are totally separate from the Marvel Cinematic Universe.
+It's unclear whether the Venom film will exist in a separate, parallel universe from the Marvel films or whether it will have to deal with the events of Spider-Man: Homecoming or the Infinity Wars saga that will involve all the Marvel heroes, including Spidey.
 At this point, we don't even know if Holland will show up in the Venom movie.

 So are we looking at a cinematic Spider-verse?